Professor Stephen Evans

 BA MSc FRCP (Edin) Hon.
 FRCP (Lond)

-I have been involved in WHO, COVAX and CEPI activitie around Covid-19.
-I am involved in the OpenSafely collaboration.
+I continue to be involved in CEPI activities and in the OpenSafely collaboration.

 I helped start the short course in pharmacoepidemiology and pharmacovigilance and teach on that course and the Practical Pharmacoepidemiology short course.
 I also contribute to the DL MSc in Clinical Trials and the MSc in Medical Statistics.

 Safety of medicines is my major interest.
 Assessment of safety and risk in a general sense, but particularly in trials and epidemiological studies, especially in electronic health records, are the main topics.
 I am also interested in scientific fraud and misconduct, especially in clinical trials.